The Stark Validator Module

 To allow the remove access between the account calls and the management

-interface the validator requires the call
+interface the validator requires the call and execute method are implemented

 and does map the input and output arguments correctly.
 That is the following